| The

 with a long sustain

-ringing tone with a lot of sustain, emphasizes the fundamental.
+bright, clear, ringing tone with a lot of sustain, emphasizes the fundamental

-Rosewood: a warmer than Bubinga, not as loud, has a
+Rosewood: a warmer tone than bubinga, not as loud,

-With all of our exotic harps we use Mahogany for the neck and pillar.
+With all of our exotic harps, we use mahogany for the

-This greatly reduces the weight of some of the heavier wood but also
+neck and pillar.
+This greatly reduces the weight of some of the heavier

-allows us to use the wood responsibly for the places that matter.
-We
+wood but also allows us to use the wood responsibly for the places

-can use the same wood for the neck and pillar for an extra charge.
+that matter.
+We can use the same wood for the neck and pillar for an

 SOUNDBOARDS

-has a characteristic sound that is clear and dry.
-We always use it on
+Spruce has a characteristic sound that is clear and not too resonant.

 With so many wood choices available to us, we are able to tailor the